tabler:menu-2

 Debt Relief in New York

-New York has the 3rd highest cost of living in the country, and it shows in the debt numbers.
-The average New Yorker carries approximately $8,700 in credit card debt — well above the national average.
-Between sky-high rent, aggressive cost of living in the five boroughs, and stagnant wages in many sectors, credit card debt in New York accumulates fast and compounds faster.
+New York has the 3rd highest cost of living in the country, but the average New Yorker actually carries about $5,833 in credit card debt — below the national average of $6,580.
+That surprises people, but there's a logic to it: NY incomes (especially in finance, tech, and professional services) are high enough that many residents can keep pace with living costs without heavy revolving balances.
+The problem isn't that every New Yorker is drowning in credit card debt — it's that the New Yorkers who are drowning are drowning deep.
+When rent, childcare, and healthcare eat most of a paycheck, the residents who fall behind tend to fall far behind.
 I see it every day from our Staten Island office.
 The clients who call us aren't people who went on spending sprees — they're people whose expenses outpaced their income, often by a small margin that ballooned over time thanks to 22%+ APRs.

 If you're a New York resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.